-SSP is currently paid at the rate of £94.25 a week, rising to £95.85 from April.
+SSP is currently paid at the rate of £95.85.
 It is now available to employees from day one, instead of day four, for those who are suffering from the virus or who have been advised to self-isolate.
-So far there has been no change in the minimum earnings threshold for SSP (£118 a week currently, rising to £120 a week in 2020/21).
+So far there has been no change in the minimum earnings threshold for SSP (£120 a week in currently).

 From 1 April, the contactless limit for in-store spending is to increase from £30 to £45 in a bid to cut the need for physical contact in shops amid the coronavirus epidemic.